meldissa/p1-posture-flex/README.md

 * Safari
 * Mozilla Firefox

 No issues were identified using Google Chrome or Mozilla Firefox.
-However, an issue was identified using the Safari browser.
-The navigation on the Safari browser was wrapping the text for the 'Contact Us' section, which was displayed on two lines instead of one, as a result this was distorting the styling for the navigation as the text was creating additional height on the nav bar.
+However, two issues were identified using the Safari browser.
+* The navigation on the Safari browser was wrapping the text for the 'Contact Us' section, which was displayed on two lines instead of one, as a result this was distorting the styling for the navigation as the text was creating additional height on the nav bar.
 To resolve this issue, I updated my style sheet (style.css) for the following classes: navbar-nav (white space: nowrap;), nav-item (change from margin to padding) and nav-item a (font-size changed from percentage to em).
 After having made these changes, the issue on the Safari browser was resolved where the navigation text was displayed all inline as expected.
+* The img in the 'About Us' section on smaller screens (max-width: 767px) was not centered and was positioned on the left, leaving a white space to the right.
+To fix this issue, I added a width style for smaller screens using media queries at (max-width: 767px) and set the #about-us img to width 100%.

 This website was also tested on the following devices: